Impact of COVID-19

 The agency is currently assessing the costs of various pandemic-related changes.
 However, these costs could vary depending on how the situation unfolds and on the adopted measures.

 Given the current minority government, an election could take place at any time.
-If a general election were to take place before all the measures outlined above were fully implemented or in the absence of legislative changes, Elections Canada would focus on implementing public health guidelines, such as physical distancing at polling places and local Elections Canada offices as well as the provision of protective equipment to poll workers and office workers.
+In the absence of legislative changes, Elections Canada would focus on implementing the administrative changes that are operationally ready; public health guidelines, such as physical distancing at polling places and local Elections Canada offices; as well as the provision of protective equipment to poll workers and office workers.
 As a result of these measures, electors may experience delays at the polls.

 Here is the state of readiness of various measures Elections Canada has been working on:

-For a potential fall election, electors would be encouraged to wear a mask when they go to vote.
-They could also bring their own pencil.
+For a potential snap election, electors would be encouraged to wear a mask when they go to vote.
+They could also bring their own pen or pencil to mark their ballot.

 Elections Canada does not set the date or duration of a general election or a by-election.
-The Canada Elections Act provides for a general election to be held on fixed dates and the election period to be set at a minimum of 36 days and a maximum of 50 days.
+The Canada Elections Act provides for a general election to be held on fixed dates and the election period to be set at a minimum of 36 days and a maximum of 50 days after the issue of the writs.
 In a pandemic context, a longer election period would provide certain advantages, such as giving electors more time to submit an application to vote by mail and return their ballot.
 It would also provide Elections Canada with more opportunities to implement safety measures.

 The administrative changes and proposed legislative amendments are the result of an analysis led by an internal working group.